 – Remodeled the Syms Operating Pavilion as a memorial to James I. Russell, MD, a member of the staff from 1901 through 1942 and director of surgery 1936-1942.

 1936 – Thomas T. Mackie, MD, assumed directorship of the Gray Clinic for colitis.
 He was also named president of the American Foundation for Tropical Medicine, an organization said to have greatly improved the health of American troops in the tropics during World War II.
-He later coauthors A Manual of Tropical Medicine.
+He later (in 1945) coauthors A Manual of Tropical Medicine.

 1941 – Condict W. Cutler, Jr., MD, organized The Catastrophe Unit (also known as the Disaster Unit), the first of its kind in a New York City voluntary hospital.
 The unit’s overall goal was rapid placement of teams of doctors and nurses at the site of any civilian catastrophe or destructive enemy action.